aleen42/PersonalWiki/projectManagement/review/review.md

 - <ins>**Scope**</ins> refers to all the work involved in creating the products of the project and the processes used to create them.
 - The main outputs of <ins>**scope definition**</ins> are the project scope statement and updates to project documents.
 - Creating the <ins>**WBS**</ins> involves subdividing the major project deliverables into smaller, more manageable components.
+- <ins>**Requirements**</ins> refer to "conditions or capabilities that must be met by the project or present in the product, service, or result to satisfy an agreement or other formally imposed specification."

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>